 As well as feeling thirsty (although this isn’t always a reliable sign, especially in older adults and children), they may include some of the following signs symptoms of dehydration:

 - Confusion and irritability

 - Poor concentration

 - Dry mouth

 The most reliable way to check whether you’re drinking enough is to look at the colour of your urine.
-It should be a light straw colour.
+It should be pale yellow or light straw colour.
 If it’s dark or strong-smelling, you’re dehydrated.
 (This doesn’t apply to your first wee of the morning, when you’ve been without a drink for some hours.)

 What are the causes of dehydration?